 What is a Disappearing Island?

-Where Is Disappearing Island Florida?
+Where Is Disappearing Island, Florida?

-Disappearing Island Florida is located inside of Ponce Inlet in between New Smyrna Beach and the town of Ponce Inlet.
+Disappearing Island, Florida, is located inside of Ponce Inlet in between New Smyrna Beach and the town of Ponce Inlet.

 Ponce Inlet is the place where two rivers meet and enter the Atlantic Ocean.
 Originally called Mosquito Inlet, it was renamed Ponce de Leon Inlet in 1927.
-There are two rivers, the Indian River and the Halifax River.
+There are two rivers, the Indian River Lagoon and the Halifax River.
 High tides create an island-like area where the currents meet.
 This is a popular spot for boaters.
 Spruce Creek, Hunter Creek, and Rockhouse Creek are some of the creeks feeding into these two rivers.

 GPS Water Coordinates For Disappearing Island Florida